prompted365/mcp-server-client-computer-use-ai-sdk/README.md

 # run CLI interface client in a new terminal  (good for debugging)
 cd mcp-client-cli-interface
-npm install  # install dependencies first npx tsx main.ts
+npm install  # install dependencies first

+# Set your Anthropic API key as an environment variable
+export ANTHROPIC_API_KEY=sk-ant-xxxx  # Replace with your actual Anthropic API key
+# For Windows, use: set ANTHROPIC_API_KEY=sk-ant-xxxx
+# For permanent setup, add to your shell profile (.bashrc, .zshrc, etc.)

+npx tsx main.ts
 ```